ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 - Errors linked to arguments are a little more frightening: the technical word "arity" refers to the expected number of arguments of a function.
 - Missing parentheses did not give me an error, just an unexpected result that I suspect to mean "this function as a value" (not executed).

-By diving deeper, we discover that we can add several shapes on the same line...
+By diving deeper, I discover that I can add several shapes on the same line...

 ```rkt
 (hc-append